The Lady Vanishes: Copyright status and home media

+Hitchcock's British films were public domain in the United States for a while.
+They have been heavily bootlegged on home video.
+Despite this, various licensed releases have appeared on Blu-ray, DVD and video on demand worldwide.

+The Criterion Collection issued the film on LaserDisc in 1989, followed by a DVD release in 1998.
+Criterion reissued the film on DVD in 2007 featuring a new restoration, which was later released on Blu-ray in 2011.

 Reception

-Critical reception
+Critical response

 When The Lady Vanishes opened in the UK it was an immediate hit, becoming the most successful British film to that date.
 It was also very successful when it opened in New York.
 In a contemporary review, the Monthly Film Bulletin described the film as an "out of the ordinary and exciting thriller", praising Hitchcock's direction and the cast, especially Michael Redgrave, Paul Lukas and Dame May Whitty.

 The film has retained its popularity; in his review for the BBC, Jamie Russell gave the film four out of five stars, calling it a "craftily sophisticated thriller" and a "cracking piece of entertainment".
 Leslie Halliwell gave it four of four stars: "Superb, suspenseful, brilliantly funny, meticulously detailed entertainment."
 In his review for BFI Screenonline, Mark Duguid wrote that the film was "arguably the most accomplished, and certainly the wittiest of Hitchcock's British films, and is up there with the best of his American work".
 Duguid singled out the young writing partnership of Frank Launder and Sidney Gilliat, noting:

 The story is blessed by great characters and many witty and imaginative touches, in particular the conceit by which the passengers are each given selfish motives for refusing to verify Iris' story.
 As well as the chemistry between the two leads, the film has some of Hitchcock's best character parts, with Basil Radford and Naunton Wayne particularly good value as the cricket obsessed Charters and Caldicott.